For High Schools

 FEAST addresses the Australian Curriculum in Design and Technologies and Food Specialisations content and can be adapted to suit your school’s needs or delivered in an online learning environment.

 During the 10-week program, students learn about the issue and impact of food waste on our environment and how to plan, prepare and cook healthy and nutritious recipes.
-They follow a design process to produce an information sheet, design their own ‘Use It Up’ recipe and showcase their research and knowledge in a creative ‘No Food Waste’ promo.
+They follow a design process to produce an information sheet, design their own ‘Use It Up’ recipe and showcase their research and knowledge in a creative ‘Fight Food Waste’ promo.

 To run the program, teachers are encouraged to sign up to a 2-hour online professional development teacher training provided by OzHarvest that is interactive, practical and easy to complete.